 History

 Microsoft’s Project Catapult was a research program in Microsoft Research that used network-attached FPGAs to accelerate distributed computations for Bing.
-That effort built muscle within Microsoft which then informed Azure’s SmartNIC program which is detailed in Firestone 2018.
+That effort built muscle within Microsoft which then informed Azure’s SmartNIC program which is detailed in SmartNICs in the Public Cloud.

 Project Catapult resulted in network-attachable FPGA hardware and techniques to program them which were then adopted by a different part of Microsoft to create SDN accelerators within NICs.
 As a result, some of the physical NICs have multiple names depending on their application area, and there are different generational numbering schemes in flight which get confusing.